NEMSLinux/nems-docs/config/networking.rst

 router/DHCP server.
 To find out what IP address your NEMS server resides on, either check your DHCP pool, or connect a TV to your NEMS server.
 You can also try accessing it
-at ``https://nems.local`` from another computer on the same network.
+at ``https://nems.local`` from another computer on the same network and then open `NEMS Server Overview <../apps/serveroverview.html>`__ to see your IP.

 Static IP Address
 ~~~~~~~~~~~~~~~~~

 If your NEMS server is already initialized, it is recommended that you
-copy your *backup.nems* to a different system prior to setting a static
+copy `your backup.nems <../apps/nems-migrator.html>`__ to a different
+system prior to setting a static
 IP address.
-This simply gives you an easy way to recover should you
+This gives you an easy way to recover should you
 accidentally lock yourself out of your NEMS server by breaking the
 network configuration.